 How to Calculate ROUNTA (Without Getting Lost in the Math)

-Let’s break the formula down step by step.
+Let’s break the formula down step by step, following Buffett’s 1983 definition.

+You should also add back goodwill amortization if it appears as an expense.
 Take See’s Candy, one of Buffett’s favorite case studies.
 Every year, the accountants reduced “goodwill” on the books, making profits look lower.
-But in reality, the value of the See’s brand — its economic goodwill — was growing.
+But in reality, the value of the See’s brand — its economic goodwill — was growing, not shrinking.

-So when calculating ROUNTA, add back most of the goodwill amortization.
-Buffett often suggests about 80% of it isn’t a real cost.
+So when calculating ROUNTA, add back goodwill amortization.
+Buffett often suggests about 80% of it isn’t a real economic cost.

-Total Assets – (Goodwill + Intangibles) – Total Liabilities
+Tangible Assets = Total Assets – (Goodwill + Other Intangibles)

-ROUNTA = Adjusted After-Tax Earnings ÷ Unleveraged Net Tangible Assets
+ROUNTA = Pre-Tax Operating Earnings ÷ Unleveraged Net Tangible Assets

-Sounds technical, but in practice it boils down to: profits divided by the hard assets a company needs to operate, ignoring financial engineering.
+Sounds technical, but in practice it boils down to: pre-tax profits divided by the hard tangible capital a company needs to operate, ignoring how that capital is financed.

 This metric is calculated in our stock reports.